IoTree/IoTree42/README.md

 ```
 python3 mqttodb1.py
 ```
-if no error shows up and the display print ìconnection status 0î and everything works well.
+if no error shows up and the display print ‚Äúconnection status 0‚Äù and everything works well.

 do the same for the Django requirements.
 ```